AkstonCap/swapService/README.md

 ### Swap USDD → USDC (on Nexus)
 - Send USDD to `NEXUS_USDD_ACCOUNT` with reference:
   - `solana:<YOUR_SOLANA_ADDRESS>`
-- The service creates your USDC ATA automatically if needed and sends USDC.
+- You must already have a USDC ATA for your wallet.
+The service will send USDC to your USDC ATA; it will not create it for you.
 If the address is invalid or a send fails, your USDD is refunded with a reason in the reference.
 A fee may be deducted if configured.

+How to create your USDC ATA (user-side):
+- Most wallets (Phantom, Solflare) auto-create an ATA when you first receive the token.
+- Dev tools users can initialize it via Solana CLI or spl-token CLI:
+  - Solana-CLI example (creates token account for USDC mint, owned by your wallet):
+    - Linux/macOS: `solana transfer --allow-unfunded-recipient --from <YOUR_KEYPAIR> <USDC_MINT> 0 <YOUR_WALLET_ADDRESS>`
+    - Or use spl-token: `spl-token create-account <USDC_MINT>`

 ## Configuration Reference